 We should warn you…

 All oils are not created equal, Some oils work great for dry skin, some may be too thick if you have acne-prone or oily skin.
 So it may just take a little trial and error.
-Remember, it takes at least 30 days to see a difference in your skin when trying any new product, so try it out for a month or so before you decide your not down with it.
+Remember, it takes at least 30 days to see a difference in your skin when trying any new product, so try it out for a month or so before you decide you’re not down with it.

 Also, FYI: if you have true acne-prone skin (like we do) and not just oily or dry skin, your best bet is to alternate with a detoxifying or gentle cleanser that won’t aggravate or strip your skin (natural or not).
 From our experience, cleansing with the oil every day, twice a day caused clogged pores and breakouts.
 That way you are feeding your skin the moisture it needs with the oil-based cleanser, but at the same time, you are treating your skin’s needs as this is crucial for people who legit genetically have an skin-type that is prone to breakouts regardless of diet.